Pixel-to-4D: Camera-Controlled Image-to-Video Generation with Dynamic 3D Gaussians: Methodology

 Then, the decoder \(\mathrm{dec_s}\) predicts an output, \(G_t\), for static parameters \(\delta\), \(\Delta\), \(r\), \(s\), \(\sigma\), \(c\) for each Gaussian:

 To facilitate faster learning of static Gaussian parameters such as color, which can be directly inferred from pixel values, \(\mathrm{dec_s}\) incorporates skip connections from \(\mathrm{enc_s}\).

 The velocity of objects in the input image is uncertain; therefore, we sample plausible velocities conditioned on features of the input image, \(L_s\).
 To do so, we sample latent noise \(z\) from a standard diagonal Gaussian distribution and decode it using \(\mathrm{dec_{vae}}\) to match the dimensions of \(L_s\).
-The decoded noise is added to \(\mathrm{conv}(L_s)\) and passed to the dynamic decoder \(\mathrm{dec_d}\), which predicts the velocity, \(V\), and acceleration, \(A\), for each Gaussian as follows:
+The decoded noise is added to \(\mathrm{conv}(L_s)\) and passed to the dynamic decoder \(\mathrm{dec_d}\), which predicts the velocities, \(V=\{v\}\), and accelerations, \(A=\{a\}\), for all Gaussians jointly as follows: